microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgIdentityConditionalAccessAuthenticationContextClassReference.md

 BODYPARAMETER <IMicrosoftGraphAuthenticationContextClassReference>: authenticationContextClassReference
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[Description <String>]`: A short explanation of the policies that are enforced by authenticationContextClassReference.
-This value should be used to provide secondary text to describe the authentication context class reference when building user facing admin experiences.
-For example, selection UX.
+This value should be used to provide secondary text to describe the authentication context class reference when building user-facing admin experiences.
+For example, a selection UX.
-  - `[DisplayName <String>]`: The display name is the friendly name of the authenticationContextClassReference.
-This value should be used to identify the authentication context class reference when building user facing admin experiences.
-For example, selection UX.
+  - `[DisplayName <String>]`: The display name is the friendly name of the authenticationContextClassReference object.
+This value should be used to identify the authentication context class reference when building user-facing admin experiences.
+For example, a selection UX.
   - `[IsAvailable <Boolean?>]`: Indicates whether the authenticationContextClassReference has been published by the security admin and is ready for use by apps.
-When it is set to false it should not be shown in admin UX experiences because the value is not currently available for selection.
+When it is set to false, it should not be shown in authentication context selection UX, or used to protect app resources.
+It will be shown and available for Conditional Access policy authoring.
+The default value is false.
+Supports $filter (eq).

 INPUTOBJECT <IIdentitySignInsIdentity>: Identity Parameter
   - `[ActivityBasedTimeoutPolicyId <String>]`: key: id of activityBasedTimeoutPolicy
   - `[AppManagementPolicyId <String>]`: key: id of appManagementPolicy
+  - `[AuthenticationCombinationConfigurationId <String>]`: key: id of authenticationCombinationConfiguration
   - `[AuthenticationContextClassReferenceId <String>]`: key: id of authenticationContextClassReference
   - `[AuthenticationEventListenerId <String>]`: key: id of authenticationEventListener
   - `[AuthenticationMethodConfigurationId <String>]`: key: id of authenticationMethodConfiguration
   - `[AuthenticationMethodId <String>]`: key: id of authenticationMethod
+  - `[AuthenticationMethodModeDetailId <String>]`: key: id of authenticationMethodModeDetail
+  - `[AuthenticationMethodModes <String[]>]`: Usage: authenticationMethodModes={authenticationMethodModes}
+  - `[AuthenticationStrengthPolicyId <String>]`: key: id of authenticationStrengthPolicy
   - `[AuthorizationPolicyId <String>]`: key: id of authorizationPolicy
   - `[B2CIdentityUserFlowId <String>]`: key: id of b2cIdentityUserFlow
   - `[B2XIdentityUserFlowId <String>]`: key: id of b2xIdentityUserFlow